Sandeep-sandy2002/Social-Media-Influencer-Platform/README.md

 followers

 🎯 Purpose of the Project
-1)This project helped me understand:
+This project helped me understand:
-2)How full-stack applications work
+1)How full-stack applications work
-3)How to connect frontend pages with backend APIs 4)How to handle users, permissions, and data
+2)How to connect frontend pages with backend APIs 3)How to handle users, permissions, and data
-5)How to build a user-friendly and functional interface
+4)How to build a user-friendly and functional interface